 At the professional level heads of clinical departments take part in national meetings regarding the guidelines for educational programmes in the different clinical disciplines.
-Furthermore, a defined number of experienced dental practitioners are involved into the actual teaching as well as in the curriculum planning.

 2.8.2 The curriculum committee uses information from the professional field, the health care system, and society to improve the study programme.